On Equivalence of Matrices: Preliminaries

-When we were developing the extended operators we meet a serious problem: Though the extended operators are applicable to certain sets of matrices with different dimensions, they fail to be vector space anymore.
+When we were working on generalizing the fundamental matrix operators we meet a serious problem: Though the extended operators are applicable to certain sets of matrices with different dimensions, they fail to be vector space anymore.
 This drawback is not acceptable, because it blocked the way to extend many nice algebraic or geometric structures in matrix theory, such as Lie algebraic structure, manifold structure etc., to the enlarged set, which includes matrices of different dimensions.
-To overcome this obstacle, we introduced certain equivalence relations.
+To overcome this obstacle, we eventually introduced certain equivalence relations.
 Then the quotient spaces, called the equivalence spaces, become vector spaces.
 Two equivalence relations have been proposed.
-They are {\it matrix equivalence} (ME) and {\it vector equivalence} (VE).
+They are \textit{matrix equivalence} (M-equivalence) and \textit{vector equivalence} (V-equivalence).

-Then many nice algebraic and geometric structures have been developed on the matrix equivalence spaces.
+Then many nice algebraic, analytic, and geometric structures have been developed on the M-equivalence spaces.
 They are briefly introduced as follows: